Managing distressing news and events

 Resources for coping with natural disasters, political turmoil, violence, war and the daily cycle of bad news

 Bad news is part of life.
 Mother Nature and human nature make sure of it.
-Broadcast, digital and social media make sure we see it, on repeat, all day, every day.
+Broadcast, digital and social media make sure we see it.
 But our minds are also hard-wired to focus on it.
 It is called the negativity bias – our tendency to respond to negative news more strongly than positive news, and worse, dwell on it.
-This can influence how we feel, think, and respond, and be harmful to our mental health.
+This can influence our daily life and be harmful to our mental health.

 Planning ahead